Home > LEARN ABOUT CMI-PB

 The Computational Models of Immunity (CMI) network was created to develop computational models of immunity to infectious diseases other than HIV/AIDS.
 CMI member labs are sought to develop, refine, and validate computer-based models of immune responses: (1) during or following infection, and/or (2) before and after vaccination against infectious disease through an iterative approach involving computational studies and immunological experimentation.
 Investigators are encouraged to develop widely generalizable models or those that focus on immunity to infectious diseases other than HIV/AIDS.
 This CMI network seeks to advance the understanding of the complex immune mechanisms which is further explained in Figure 1.

-Figure 1: Outline of the CMI network
+Figure 1: Outline of the CMI network.

 A community prediction challenge

 Computational models that predict an individual's response to a vaccine offer the potential for mechanistic insights and personalized vaccination strategies.
 These models are increasingly derived from systems vaccinology studies that generate immune profiles from human cohorts pre- and post-vaccination.
 Most of these studies involve relatively small cohorts and profile the response to a single vaccine.
-The ability to assess the performance of the resulting computational models would be improved by comparing their performance on independent datasets, as has been done with great success in other areas of biology such as protein structure predictions.
-To transfer this approach to system vaccinology studies, we established a prototype platform that focuses on the evaluation of Computational Models of Immunity to Pertussis Booster vaccinations (CMI-PB).
-A community resource, CMI-PB generates experimental data for the explicit purpose of model evaluation, which is performed through a series of annual data releases and associated contests.
+The ability to assess the performance of the resulting computational models would be improved by comparing their performance on independent datasets, as has been done with great success in other areas of biology, such as protein structure predictions.
+To transfer this approach to system vaccinology studies, we established a platform that focuses on the evaluation of Computational Models of Immunity to Pertussis Booster (CMI-PB) vaccinations [1].
+A community resource, CMI-PB generates experimental data for the explicit purpose of model evaluation, which is performed through a series of annual data releases and associated challenges.

 Figure 2: Outline for establishing the CMI-PB resource.